Break through the cycle of addiction

 - Nursing personnel

-The Medical Treatment Team will utilize a multidisciplinary team approach to ensure that each person receives the attention necessary for safe medical stabilization in the hospital.
+The medical treatment team will utilize a multidisciplinary approach to ensure that each person receives the attention necessary for safe medical stabilization in the hospital.

 What to Expect

-Upon admission to the hospital for medical stabilization, assessment of the patient’s fundamental needs are conducted.
-These assessments include a medical history, physical, a complete laboratory workup and a nursing assessment.
-This pre-screening process will enable the patient to be admitted alongside a personalized plan for treatment.
+Upon admission to the hospital for medical stabilization, assessments of the patient’s fundamental needs are conducted.
+These assessments include a medical history, physical, complete laboratory workup and nursing assessment.
+This pre-screening process will enable the patient to be admitted with a personalized plan for treatment.

 The diagnosis of need for inpatient admission can only be made by a licensed physician.
 The service accepts most insurance plans.

-SpecialCare Hospital Management Corporation administers New Vision™ for the hospital, and has a financial interest in this service.
+BayMark Health Services administers New Vision™ for the hospital and has a financial interest in this service.